Cauchy's Surface Area Formula in the Funk Geometry: Connections to Other Geometries

 This exactness explains and generalizes previous observations in the literature.
-Alexander et al.~\cite{ABF05} noted that for the Beltrami-Klein model of hyperbolic geometry in the plane, the Hilbert perimeter is the average length of central shadows.
-Corollary~\ref{cor:hilbert-exact} shows that this ``shadow principle'' is not an accident of the ball, but a universal feature of the Funk geometry that manifests as the exact Hilbert area whenever the geometry possesses sufficient symmetry (ellipsoids) or low dimension ($d=2$).
+Alexander \etal~\cite{ABF05} noted that for the Beltrami--Klein model of hyperbolic geometry in the plane, the Hilbert perimeter is the average length of central shadows.
+The underlying reason is that the shadow principle belongs naturally to the Funk geometry.
+By Theorem~\ref{thm:cauchy-funk-gen}, the Funk surface area is always given exactly by an average of central shadows in every dimension.
+Thus, the exact Hilbert shadow formulas in these cases are not isolated phenomena, but instances of the general Funk shadow formula in situations where the two geometries agree on surface area.